$53 Find Cheap Flights from Chicago to Canada

 The average price of all round-trip flights from Chicago to Canada clicked on KAYAK for each day over the last 12 months.

-If you are looking for a flight deal from Chicago to Canada, look for departures on Fridays and avoid leaving on a Sunday, as it's usually the priciest day.
+If you are looking for a flight deal from Chicago to Canada, look for departures on Thursdays and avoid leaving on a Sunday, as it's usually the priciest day.
 When flying back from Canada, Friday is the cheapest day to fly and Monday is the most expensive.

 How far in advance should I book a flight from Chicago to Canada?